safwanpaleri/safwanpaleri/README.md

 - 🌱 I’m always learning more about **game development**

-- 👨‍💻 All of my projects are available at [https://safwanpaleri.github.io](https://safwanpaleri.github.io)
+- 👨‍💻 Some of my personal projects are available at [https://safwanpaleri.github.io](https://safwanpaleri.github.io)

 - 💬 Ask me about **Game Development, Programming, Data Structure And Algorithm**